 Instructions

-Set aside and let cool for at least 20 minutes (we don't want it to melt the sugar when we cream it together). - Using a stand or hand mixer, cream together the softened butter, brown butter, brown sugar, and granulated sugar until smooth and creamy.
+- Using a stand or hand mixer, cream together the brown butter, brown sugar, and granulated sugar until smooth and creamy.
 Add in the eggs, vanilla extract, and almond extract and beat until the texture is light and fluffy (about 3-5 minutes, it should look much paler than before).

 - Add in the flour, baking soda, and salt and mix until thoroughly combined.
 The dough should be wet and sticky.